faroit/stempeg/README.md

 ### Writing stems

-> :warning: __Warning__: Muxing stems using ffmpeg might lead to non conform stems.
-Please use MP4Box, if you need a reliable result.

 Writing stem files from a numpy tensor

 ```python
 stempeg.write_stems(S, "output.stem.mp4", rate=44100)
 ```

+> :warning: __Warning__: Muxing stems using _ffmpeg_ might lead to non-conform stem files.
+Please use MP4Box, if you need a reliable result.

 ### Use the command line tools

-#### Convert a stem to wav files
+_stempeg_ provides a convenient cli tool to convert a stem to multiple wavfiles

 ```bash